This Web Page is: King Edward's School (Last revised 1/2/09)

 Man, knowledgeable on a host of topics both in the arts and science.
 Unlike many other masters, he was able

-succinctly to explain a topic in a perfectly formed grammatical sentence,
+succinctly to explain a topic in a perfectly formed grammatical sentence, comprising

-comprising subject, verb and object, and without hesitation, repetition or
+subject, verb and object, and without hesitation, repetition or deviation.
+This skill may have been aided by his

-aided by his successful career as an author of history textbooks.
+successful career as an author of history textbooks.
 With complex aspects of the subject he would

 not trust our note-taking abilities but would dictate a prepared note.
 This would be divided up meticulously under